-- Case investigation and contact tracing to monitor incidence of diseases and limit further transmission in the community. - Maintenance of adequate vaccine supply for publicly funded vaccine and outbreak response. - Coordination of Vaccines for Children (VFC) vaccine supply and distribution through the Immunization Action Program. - Collaboration with multiple community partners to educate the public and healthcare about the importance of vaccination o Coordination of Orange County Immunization Coalition, with monthly meetings and a newsletter - Quarterly attendance at school nurse meetings to provide immunization updates of Provision of immunization updates in the local American Academy of Pediatrics newsletter and at the Orange County Medical Association meetings - Outreach to California Health and Disability Prevention (CHDP) providers o Participation in community forums - Outreach to obstetricians, perinatal service providers and pharmacist associations to improve vaccination rates in pregnant women-especially for pertussis and influenza. - Collaboration with community-based organizations to address low vaccination rates $\circ$ Orange County Children's partnership $\circ$ Social Services Agency $\circ$ Children's and Families Commission - Publication of an annual Conditions of Children report summarizing immunization rates and mapping State data on immunization rates of incoming kindergarteners by school district. - Maintenance of current information on the HCA website, including links to the Immunization Action Coalition and Shots for Schools website, and issuing of press releases as needed with vaccinepreventable disease instances in the community prompting immunization reminders.
+- Case investigation and contact tracing to monitor incidence of diseases and limit further transmission in the community. - Maintenance of adequate vaccine supply for publicly funded vaccine and outbreak response. - Coordination of Vaccines for Children (VFC) vaccine supply and distribution through the Immunization Action Program. - Collaboration with multiple community partners to educate the public and healthcare about the importance of vaccination

+Coordination of Orange County Immunization Coalition, with monthly meetings and a newsletter - Quarterly attendance at school nurse meetings to provide immunization updates o Provision of immunization updates in the local American Academy of Pediatrics newsletter and at the Orange County Medical Association meetings - $\circ~$ Outreach to California Health and Disability Prevention (CHDP) providers \circ Participation in community forums - Outreach to obstetricians, perinatal service providers and pharmacist associations to improve vaccination rates in pregnant women-especially for pertussis and influenza. - Publication of an annual Conditions of Children report summarizing immunization rates and mapping State data on immunization rates of incoming kindergarteners by school district. - Maintenance of current information on the HCA website, including links to the Immunization Action Coalition and Shots for Schools website, and issuing of press releases as needed with vaccinepreventable disease instances in the community prompting immunization reminders.